-How profitable a bank is affects its long-term survivability.
-Earnings can be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, potentially making the bank better prepared to withstand economic shocks.
-Banks that are losing money, however, are less able to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+Earnings can be retained by the bank, expanding its capital cushion, or be used to address problematic loans, likely making the bank more resilient in tough times.
+Conversely, losses take away from a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one widely used measure of a bank's earnings.
-The most recent annualized quarterly return on equity for Barclays Bank Delaware was 16.55 percent, above the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by total equity.
+Barclays Bank Delaware's most recent annualized quarterly return on equity was 16.55 percent, above the national average of 9.24 percent.

-The bank recorded net income of $350.0 million on total equity of $4.36 billion for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 2.22 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended June 30, 2017, the bank reported net income of $350.0 million on total equity of $4.36 billion.
+The bank reported an annualized return on average assets, or ROA, of 2.22 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.13 percent.